-I will never grow tired of singing the praise of the power of writing as a means to convert passive Italian vocabulary into active vocabulary.
+I will never grow tired of singing the praise of the power of writing as a means to convert passive Italian vocabulary into the active vocabulary.
 When you sit down and write in Italian, you gift yourself the time to slow down the pace of life and think through your day.
-Write down in Italian your accomplishments and your failures while taking, the time to go browsing on WordReference how to say something that happened in your day.
+Write down in Italian your accomplishments and failures while taking the time to browse on WordReference how to say something that happened in your day.
 How effective and beautiful is being able to tell your own story in Italian?

-Use storybirds.com to get a great deal of fantastic visual prompts, for free, and unleash your Italian creativity.
+Use storybirds.com to get many fantastic visual prompts for free, and unleash your Italian creativity.

 Raise your hand if you love Italian cuisine.
 How cool does it sound to learn Italian cooking too?
-After all, it is an exceptional skill to share with your family and friends and to lift your spirits.
+After all, it is an exceptional skill to share with your family and friends and lift your spirits.
 If you live in a big city, there is a good chance you can join an Italian cooking course (I know some schools organize regular workshops).
-Another option is giving yourself a treat and travelling to Italy to take a cooking class at the home of your Italian teacher or you can subscribe to one of the dozens of YouTube channels devoted to Italian cooking, in Italian.
+Another option is giving yourself a treat and traveling to Italy to take a cooking class at the home of your Italian teacher, or you can subscribe to one of the dozens of YouTube channels devoted to Italian cooking in Italian.

 According to a study, doodling and drawing can help you retain and process information faster.
 Put an Italian song on your iPhone and doodle.
 If you are not satisfied with your drawing, and you want to practice the fine art of Italian writing, go for it.
 Write a short caption in Italian of what you doodled.

-Stories are what have united humans and they are also the best way for humans to learn because we enjoy learning through stories.
+Stories have united humans and are also the best way for humans to learn because we enjoy learning through stories.
 We want to hear and read someone else’s account.
 What about writing your own story, in the shape of a biography?
 One of my students did it.
-He wrote down in a Google Doc the story of his life, sharing pictures along with fun and sad anecdotes.
-For him, it was an incredible introspective journey in his life, in Italian.
-For me, it was one of my best experiences as an Italian online teacher and a Language Coach.
-Not to mention he received excellent results on his C1 examination.
+In a Google Doc, he wrote down the story of his life, sharing pictures along with fun and sad anecdotes.
+For him, it was an incredible introspective journey in his life in Italian.
+It was one of my best experiences as a Language Coach.
+Not to mention, he received excellent results on his C1 examination.

 Use Lyricstraining to tune up your Italian listening skills, learn Italian vocabulary, and get acquainted with Italian pop music.
 How does it work?
-You pick an Italian song, you set your level of Italian (beginner, intermediate, or advanced), and as you watch the music video that you have picked, the lyrics are presented below.
-You can fill in the gaps with the missing words in the lyrics.
-This is a killer method, that other than helping you to reinforce your Italian grammar and learn new expressions will help you to better your ability to recognize sounds.
+You pick an Italian song, you set your level of Italian (beginner, intermediate, or advanced).
+As you watch the music video that you have chosen, the lyrics are presented below.
+You can fill in the gaps with the missing words in the songs.
+This is a killer method, that other than helping you reinforce your Italian grammar and learn new expressions, will help you better your ability to recognize sounds.
 If you have no idea about who the coolest Italian singers are, check out my post here.

 Are you into painting?
 Are you a musician?
 Do you like making pottery?
-Look for an Art or Music workshop in Italy.
+Look for an art or music workshop in Italy.
 Science proves that learning a language in a real-life context is the most beneficial and successful way to absorb a language.
-Don’t limit yourself to just travelling to Italy.
+Don’t limit yourself to just traveling to Italy.
 Make Italy a place where you can learn new skills or empower your passions.

 Do you love poetry or songs?
 There many Italian poems and songs which are classic works of art and are thus translated into many other languages.
 You could pick a poem or a song by a famous Italian author and attempt a translation in your native language.

-Do you like travelling?
+Do you like traveling?
 Is your level of Italian good enough to engage in small talk with real Italian people?
 Join a group holiday organized by an Italian tour operator.
 Go to Africa or Peru with Italian people.
-Browse on the internet something like “gruppi avventura Italia” and go for it.
+Browse on the internet something like “”gruppi avventura Italia”” and go for it.
 Sound scary?
-Well, one of my incredible students did it and he/she had a blast and an amazing Italian time in India!
+One of my incredible students did it, and he/she had a blast and a fabulous Italian time in India!

 Who doesn’t love Disney movies?
 All Disney movies are dubbed into Italian.
 The dialogues and conversations of the films are far from complicated, as they are suitable for children.
-You can use the movies to work on your Italian listening skills, increase your Italian, or just have quality time!
+You can use the Italian films to work on your listening skills, increase your Italian, or have quality time!

 Opera is a product of Italy.
-If you live in a city with a theatre, chances are at some point in the year an Italian Opera will be displayed.
+If you live in a city with a theatre, chances are at some point in the year, an Italian Opera will be displayed.
 Before attending the show, why not prepare for the Opera you are going to listen to?
-You can find plenty of Italian Opera materials online, including Italian vocab and grammar textbooks tailor-made for the Opera aficionados, like this one.
+You can find plenty of Italian Opera materials online, including Italian vocab and grammar textbooks tailor-made for Opera lovers, like this one.

-Anyone know what IG is?
-You can use it to create a #studygram account where you can post your Italian language learning journey via short videos or pictures with captions.
-By using the right hashtags you can enter the language Studygram community, which, I assure you is fun!
+Does anyone know what IG is?
+You can use it to create a #studygram account to post your Italian language learning journey via short videos or pictures with captions.
+Using the right hashtags, you can enter the language Studygram community, which, I assure you, is fun!

 Do you want to spend your time off differently?
 Join a volunteer camp in Italy.
-There are many organizations and NGOs promoting these types of experience.
+Many organizations and NGOs are promoting these types of experiences.
 How cool would it be, not just speaking Italian, but learning about Italy through volunteering to protect the environment, etc.?
 Language is about connecting with people, so use the Italian language to connect with people in a new and helpful way.

 17. European Civil Service in Italy

-If you are European and you are between 18 and 30 you are eligible to apply for the European civil service in Italy.
+If you are European and you are between 18 and 30, you can apply for the European civil service in Italy.
 The EVS is a Program funded by the EU to foster youth mobility in Europe.
 You can volunteer for 6 to 12 months at an NGO in Italy and contribute to empowering local communities, protecting the environment, and the likes.
 How cool is learning Italian like that?

 Do you want to add a suggestion to this list?
 Write it down in the comments!